BrandwatchLtd/node-brandwatch-api/README.md

     });

-// "api" is a wrapped request object api.get('/me', function(err, res, body){
+// "api" is a wrapped request object api.get('/user', function(err, res, body){
 });
 ```

-The module is just a wrapper around [Request](https://github.com/mikeal/request) so the rest of the API is the same
+As the module is just a wrapper around [request](https://github.com/request/request) the API is the same

+## Contributing

+Contributions accepted - please just ensure you have unit tests, update documentation, and adhere to the linting rules